Dr YING, Ji 英吉 博士

 Personal Profile

 Ying Ji (Yumjyi) is an Assistant Professor at the Department of Education Policy and Leadership (EPL) at the Education University of Hong Kong.
 Her disciplinary background is in International and Comparative Education, Sociology of Education, and Educational Policy Studies.
-She received her MPhil and PhD in Education from the University of Cambridge.
+She received her MPhil (Distinction) and PhD in Education (Pass without corrections) from the University of Cambridge and BA in English Language and Literature from Central China Normal University.
 Ying Ji's research interests include cultural studies in education, global studies in education, equity and inclusion, values and ethics, and educational governance in teachers‘ work, teacher education, and higher education.

 Research Interests: